merchise/xotl.ql/docs/source/terms.rst

    query translator
    translator

        In the general design a query translator is a component that receives a :term:`query` and produces a :term:`query execution plan`.
-The query is usually the result of the :func:`~xotl.ql.core.these` function; and the execution plan
-       is dependant of the translator.
+The query is usually the result of the :class:`~xotl.ql.core.these` function; and the execution plan is dependant of the translator.
 A CouchDB translator, for instance may simply translate the whole query to a CouchDB view and return a plan that just involves quering that view.

        Query translator are not implemented on this package.